 By Sangeetha Saran

 Although more evidence is needed for substance abuse, there is comprehensive data to support its effects on stress-related illnesses.
-The link between stress and addictions is well known, and scientists have documented the effect of Yoga on good mental health.
+The link between stress and addictions is well known, and scientists have documented the effects of Yoga on good mental health.
 Others have observed similarities between Yogic philosophy and 12-step programs, and there is little doubt that Yoga complements traditional treatments for many conditions.

 Potential Benefits of Yogic Methods for Treatment of Substance Abuse